 General

-Machines and equipment used to solder surface mount devices:

-leadless and leaded devices specifically designed for surface mounting,

-components initially designed for insertion mounting,

-shall either be a type incorporating dynamic single or dual solder wave, or be of the solder reflow type.
+Machines and equipment used to solder surface mount devices shall either be a type incorporating dynamic single or dual solder wave, or be of the solder reflow type.

 The soldering machine shall be grounded in order to avoid electrostatic discharge.

-The supplier shall ensure that the soldering conditions do not exceed the values given by the individual component data sheets (e.g. maximum temperature to avoid internal melting, removal of marking ink, degradation of encapsulating plastic).
+The supplier shall ensure that the soldering conditions do not exceed the values given by the individual device data sheets

+Examples of soldering conditions include. maximum temperature to avoid internal melting, removal of marking ink, degradation of encapsulating plastic.

 Temperature and time profiles for assembly shall be identified by the supplier and approved by the Approval Authority.

+The supplier shall identify changes and implement a verification programme in compliance with the requirements from clause 14.13.

+The supplier shall demonstrate the reproducibility of their reflow processes.

-14.13Dynamic wave-solder machines
+Dynamic wave-solder machines

 Dynamic soldering machines shall be of automatic type and of a design offering the following:

-Controllable preheating to drive off volatile solvents and to avoid thermal shock damage to the PCB and component packages.
+Controllable preheating to drive off volatile solvents and to avoid thermal shock damage to the PCB and device packages.

 The capacity to maintain the solder temperature at the printed circuit board assembly to within 5 C of the established bath temperature throughout the duration of any continuous soldering run when measured 3,0 mm below the surface of the wave.